carlhals/toggle-colorscheme/README.md

 # toggle_colorscheme

-This extension implements a toggle between solarized dark and solarized light for URxvt
+This extension implements a toggle between Solarized Dark and Solarized Light color schemes for URxvt

 ## Setup

-1. Clone the repository and copy the **colorscheme** script to wherever your URxvt extensions live (Sometimes __~/.urxvt/ext__
+1. Clone the repository and copy the **colorscheme** script to wherever your URxvt extensions live (Sometimes __~/.urxvt/ext__)

 2. Make sure the following exists somewhere in your .Xresources or .Xdefaults::
 ```